lm3nitro/Projects/IDS and IPS/Suricata.md

 ## Install Suricata

-Suricate is an open source IDS/IPS.
+Suricata is an open source IDS/IPS.
 Suricata currently supports a wide range of network protocols and file types.
 This provides a comprehensive visibility into network traffic for effective threat hunting and analysis.
 I also like that the rules can be fine tuned to fit your environment and needs.

 Here I installed the latest stable version of Suricata from Personal Package Archives (PPA)
 ```